GVigne/TheSleepingLion/README.md

 # Documentation
 - You will find [here](https://github.com/GVigne/TheSleepingLion/raw/main/src/thesleepinglion/docs/tutorial.pdf) a short tutorial explaining how to get started with The Sleeping Lion.
 - A list of available functions can be found [here](https://github.com/GVigne/TheSleepingLion/raw/main/src/thesleepinglion/docs/available_functions.pdf).
 - You can find the .gml file corresponding to the Spellweaver's cards [here](https://github.com/GVigne/TheSleepingLion/raw/main/src/thesleepinglion/docs/Spellweaver.gml).
+The corresponding output PDF can be found [here](https://github.com/GVigne/TheSleepingLion/raw/main/src/thesleepinglion/docs/Spellweaver.pdf).
 - The FAQ for The Sleeping Lion can be found [here](https://github.com/GVigne/TheSleepingLion/raw/main/src/thesleepinglion/docs/FAQ.md).
 - If you want to help develop The Sleeping Lion, or want to know what is happening behind the scenes, check out [this document](https://github.com/GVigne/TheSleepingLion/raw/main/src/thesleepinglion/docs/advanced_topics.pdf) about some advanced topics!